BearWare/TeamTalk5/Library/TeamTalkLib/README.md

 # TeamTalkLib

-Building TeamTalkLib is enabled by toggling the CMake option *BUILD_TEAMTALK_CORE=ON*.
-This will cause CMake to process the TeamTalkLib folder and expose the build options for TeamTalkLib.
+Building TeamTalkLib is enabled by toggling the [CMake](http://www.cmake.org) option *BUILD_TEAMTALK_CORE=ON*.
+This will cause CMake to process the TeamTalkLib folder and expose the build options for TeamTalkLib, e.g.

+`# cmake -DBUILD_TEAMTALK_CORE=ON -S TeamTalk5 -B builddir`

 ## TeamTalk Binaries